 To summarize, lookalike modeling takes your existing audiences and their behaviors and expands it based on their behavioral and demographic characteristics.
 It offers marketers or publishers a valuable approach to reaching new or current consumers in a cost-effective way, to help grow the scope and reach of your business.

 All that sounds fantastic, and you’re ready to proceed.
 What next?

-If you haven’t already, start with a reliable, effective DMP provider.
+If you haven’t already, start with a reliable, effective data management solution.
 That’s your initial gateway to all of the additional data systems and tools.
 Before choosing a provider, however, consider your future relationship.
 What alternative tools and platforms do they offer their customers?
 Do they have the resources to help you grow?